Are you pregnant and think you might have contracted the stomach flu? Does that mean you and your baby are in serious danger?

 There are rehydration salts that are perfectly safe to use, even when pregnant.
 If you have had vomiting and diarrhea for a day or more, you might need rehydration salts to help keep you hydrated.
 You can also try drinking sports drinks like Gatorade or Powerade, which contain electrolytes you may have lost during vomiting and diarrhea episodes.

 If you’re severely dehydrated and cannot keep food or liquids down, you may need IV hydration.
 Call your doctor or go to the nearest emergency room if you are experiencing the above symptoms.

 Editor's Note:Mary Sweeney, BSN, RN, CEN

 A high fever can be dangerous to your baby.
 Any fever over 100 degrees Fahrenheit could lead to complications during pregnancy, congenital disabilities, or miscarriage.

-If you have a high fever, call your doctor right away.
+If you have a fever over 100 degrees Fahrenheit, call your doctor right away.
 If this is not possible, go to your local emergency room.

-Your doctor will be able to advise you about what medications can safely lower your fever.
-Generally acetaminophen, such as Tylenol, is perfectly safe, but aspirin and ibuprofen are not to be taken unless your doctor prescribes them (source).
+Your doctor will advise you about what medications can safely lower your fever.
+Generally, acetaminophen, such as Tylenol, is safe to take occasionally when needed during pregnancy, but aspirin and ibuprofen are not safe for pregnancy and should not be taken unless your doctor prescribes them (3).